 A quick history of the bayWhile today Cardiff is the largest city in Wales and the country's capital, the city's origins are more humble.
-With the Industrial Revolution, Cardiff transformed from a small town into a bustling city and from local docks at Cardiff Bay into a busy port with ships from all over the world.
+During the Industrial Revolution, when coal mining stimulated the Welsh economy, Cardiff transformed from a small town into a bustling city.
+As an important site for transporting coal, the local docks at Cardiff Bay evolved into a busy industrial port that welcomed ships from all over the world.

 Eventually, as Welsh coal exports declined, the bay area fell into disrepair and for years was viewed as a poor and derelict area of the capital.
 It was not until 1987 that the city began an extensive project to rejuvenate the area and transform it into a modern, stylish cultural hub that attracts crowds of visitors.

 Today, the dockland district at Cardiff Bay is home to a lively international community with a diverse range of shops, pubs, nightclubs and restaurants, many of which are housed in beautifully restored historic buildings that recall the area's seafaring past.